 Art in the Churches

-Throughout the summer the North East Area, working with our Wensleydale, Hambleton and North Yorks & South Durham societies, supported an exhibition of contemporary art works staged in seven different villages in the Yorkshire Dales.
+Last summer, the North East Area, working with our Wensleydale, Hambleton and North Yorks & South Durham societies, supported an exhibition of contemporary art works staged in seven different villages in the Yorkshire Dales.
 The exhibition was a huge success, not only in drawing people from across Britain into some little visited churches, but also in introducing village children to contemporary art and the artists who created the works they were seeing.

 Scilla Kealy, a member of The Arts Society Wensleydale and one of the dedicated Sculpt team writes ‘We felt very proud to be winners at the Mercers’ Hall ceremony on 15th November!’